econ-ark/HARK/doc-example/simple-steps-getting-sphinx-working.md

         $ sphinx-apidoc -f -o ./ ../
     - NOTE: syntax is:
         * '-f' force overwrite of html files
-        * '-o' Requred: where to find the *source .rst files for sphinx*; we are using 'doc' directly
+        * '-o' Required: where to find the *source .rst files for sphinx*; we are using 'doc' directly
         * './' target for '-o'
         * '../' where to look for the Python files to pull code out of
     - NOTE that when we want to create these for other files, such as ConsumptionSavingModel, we will need to indicate that here as well.
 Run this to generate .rst files for ConsumptionSavingModel: